 16 CFR Part 1610 – Standard for the Flammability of Clothing Textiles

-The standard establishes the flammability testing standards, methods, performance requirements, and classification of textile clothing products.
-Textiles of highly burning properties are not supposed to be made into clothing.
+The standard establishes the flammability testing methods, performance requirements, and classification of textile clothing products.

 16 CFR Part 1611 – Standard for the Flammability of Vinyl Plastic Film

-16 CFR 1611 Standard for the Flammability of Vinyl Plastic Film establishes the flammability testing standards for garments or products that are made of non-rigid, unsupported vinyl plastic film, such as disposable diapers, raincoats, and socks.
+16 CFR 1611 establishes the flammability testing methods and other requirements for garments or products that are made of non-rigid, unsupported vinyl plastic film, such as disposable diapers, raincoats, and socks.

 “Fabric may be dangerously flammable if dry cleaned or washed.”